 Performance Objectives and Performance Trend gadgets support target calculations, which will allow you to set individual targets aligned with the developer’s unique capacity, availability, and seniority and allow you to track in real time progress against the percentage of overall story points achieved per sprint for the specified evaluation period.

 With our app, the goal-setting process in Jira is simplified yet powerful.
 In our use case, the objective is to set a performance goal for an individual to complete a higher number of story points per sprint.
-The goal is based on analyzing historical moving average data from the previous 4 sprints.
+The goal is based on analyzing historical moving average data from all previous sprints.
 By leveraging the moving average trend, a realistic and achievable target is established, encouraging continuous improvement in individual performance.

-In our illustrative charts, we have additionally defined a threshold of 50% of the total target to serve as early indicator of reduced productivity.
+In our illustrative charts, we have additionally defined a threshold of 80% of the total target to serve as early indicator of reduced productivity.
 The left-side image shows story points results stacked by issue type, while the chart on the right showcases the results according to priority.

 Here’s a step by step guide for a personal velocity improvement report in Jira:

-Step 1: Begin by defining a data source that identifies the specific issues to which a particular user has contributed.
+Step 1: Begin by defining a data source that identifies the issues to which a particular user has contributed.

 Step 2: Choose ‘Story Points’ as the metric for evaluation.